gracenho829/Sprout/index.md

 View our [Demo Video](https://drive.google.com/file/d/1uxQTkJAahFRxnK7z2ckBsBdYkmXt-AMt/view?usp=sharing)

+### User Research
+For our mid-term evaluation, we generally received positive reviews.
+However, our team received negative feedback in regards to Error Tolerance, Feedback, and Documentation.
+The main reasons for the negative response was because we did not provide sufficient information with respect to how the user should act in the case of an error, lack of function for undoing, lack of explanation for how the game works, and etc.
+To address these feedbacks, we added a warning message and a tutorial explaining the controls and how the app functions.
+We voluntarily received additional feedback on Documentation and earned positive reviews on nearly every category.
+We received further constructive criticism asking us to diversify our design and add additional walkthroughs when other errors occur.

 ### Limitations and Future Studies

 Due to time constraints, we could not implement many functions such as an item shop.